European DataWarehouse

+European DataWarehouse (EDW) is a Securitisation Repository designated by both the European Securities and Markets Authority (ESMA) and the Financial Conduct Authority (FCA).
 European DataWarehouse GmbH is part of the ABS Loan Level Data initiative established by the European Central Bank that is engaged in providing data warehousing services and full disclosure for investors in asset-backed securities (ABS).
 It provides an open platform for users to access asset-backed security data.

 It is the first centralised data repository in Europe for collecting, validating and making accessible to download point-by-point, institutionalised and asset class specific loan-level data (LLD) for asset-backed securities (ABS) transactions.
 European DataWarehouse helps to facilitate risk assessment and improve transparency for European ABS deals.

 History

 ABS initiative

 The ABS Loan-Level Initiative was a Eurozone initiative from 2012 to standardize asset-backed securities (ABSs) information accepted as collateral in Eurosystem credit operations.
 It was put forward in response to the 2008 financial crisis, as the European Central Bank (ECB) wanted to restore confidence in the securitisations market.

 The initiative began after support for the idea was recognised at an ECB public consultation.
 It establishes specific information requirements for asset-backed securities (ABSs) accepted as collateral in Eurosystem credit operations.
 The aim was to allow market participants access to standardized timely information on loans and their performance.
 Access to this information should allow market actors to make more informed decisions regarding asset backed securities.
 The Eurosystem believed that the new data requirements would help both investors and third-party assessment providers with their due diligence.
 It was hoped that the loan level initiative would help instill transparency and, ultimately, confidence back into the securitisation market following the 2008 financial crisis.
 The perceived problems were a lack of transparency and the absence of a standardised system across asset classes.
 These made it difficult to make accurate risk assessments of the securities.
 Enabling better risk assessment would then have the effect of encouraging investors and reducing then current levels of reliance on the Eurosystem.

 Following the ECB initiative, the Bank of England made "Loan Level Information" one of their extended eligibility criteria for ABS collateral, but without a costly central data warehouse and with free access to market participants.